 This post contains affiliate links.
 Click here to see my full disclosure policy.

 Tip: Clean your sanding blocks with water after each use by gently rubbing them together with another sanding block or a soft bristle brush.
+This helps to remove the dust build-up and extra debris.

 ***See the before and after photo of this old desk and the surprise item, I used after distressing.